The Ridiculousness Of South African Actors Salary System

-It is window dressing because at the core of this industry is a system that is squarely set against artist.
-In music, unless you own a record label, as an artist you are at the very bottom of the pie crumbs scramble.
+It is window dressing because at the core of this industry is a system that is squarely set against artists.
+In music [unless you own a record label] as an artist you are at the very bottom of the pile.

-Take a peak at a standard artist contract in this industry and you will understand why the highest selling South African artist this year does not own a house.
-For the most part, the suits make the money off of artists' talent and the artist just have to make due with the fame without the fortune.
+Take a peak at a standard artist contract in this country and you will understand why the highest selling South African artist this year does not own a house.
+For the most part, the suits make the money off of artists' talent and the artists just have to make due with the fame without the fortune.

-BUT this rant is reserved for the actors and their industry!
-There is this ridiculous salary hierarchy that determines how much an actor will get paid for a job.
+BUT this rant is reserved for the actors and their part of this industry!
+There is a ridiculous salary hierarchy system that determines how much an actor will get paid for a job.
 For example, according to the South African Guild of Actors this is what soap stars earn:

 - A newcomer on 7de Laan – R22,000 a month